Nitrosamine impurities in medications: Guidance

 20. Risk assessments for the potential presence of nitrosamine impurities as part of the expected content for new submissions (updated)

-All NDSs, ANDSs, Supplements and Notifiable Changes (for quality changes that may impact the potential presence of nitrosamine impurities in the API or drug product) should include a summary and discussion of the risk assessment for the potential formation/presence of nitrosamine impurities in the drug product.
-This was required as follows:
+All NDSs, ANDSs, DINAs (with C&M data), DINBs, and as detailed below, certain Supplements, Notifiable Changes and Post-DIN Change submissions (for quality changes that may increase the risk of presence of nitrosamine impurities relative to the approved drug product) should include a summary and discussion of the risk assessment for the potential presence of nitrosamine impurities in the drug product.

 For Clinical Trial Applications (CTAs) (as described in section 9.1 of ICH's M7 guideline):